iwanders/analysis-ithc-iptsd/README.md

 Not sure how this is encoded yet... if we record pressure, both SP2 and M2 go 0b010101111 when pressure is saturated.

-Could be encoding the pressure change between transmissions?
-That would explain why the SP takes longer to transmit its delta.

-Hamming code?
-Parity bit?

 ### Saturating pressure on the M1